 - Good quality sites tend to link to good quality sites: Giving links is just as important as getting links.
 Good quality sites are maintaining a level of quality that made them who they are, and thus if these sites are going to link out to other sites, they’d choose a good quality destination, too.
 Since this is common behavior on good quality sites, you might as well replicate that behavior to help show signals to search engines that you are a good quality site too.

 In all these three bullet points, the rules may appear conflicting.

 No outbound links preserve PageRank, but no links at all look fishy.

-The rules here don’t seem to be set in stone and is somewhat flexible, but the main rule that is valid and applies to all rules above is to appear natural.
+The guidelines here don’t seem to be set in stone and are somewhat flexible, but the main rule that is valid and applies to all rules above is to appear natural.

 Link out to other sites if it is the natural thing to do.